Matt Taylor (meteorologist)

-Matt Taylor is an English meteorologist and BBC Weather presenter.
+Matthew John Taylor (born 3 June 1976) is an English meteorologist and BBC Weather presenter.

 Early life

 Originally from Blackburn, Lancashire, Taylor was raised in Glasgow.
 Taylor has a degree in City and Regional Planning from Cardiff University where he studied before working for a local council in Lincolnshire.
 In the next couple of years, Taylor took physics and mathematics courses through the Open University in order to improve his chances of gaining a place on the weather-forecasting programme at the Met Office College.

 Broadcasting career

 Having worked as a Met Office meteorologist since 1998, Matt joined the BBC Weather team in 2004, originally working at the Cardiff weather centre.
 He now broadcasts across a range of BBC outlets, including BBC One, BBC News, BBC World News, Radio 1, Radio 2, Radio 4 and 5 Live.
 He is a regular weather forecaster on BBC Breakfast, mainly at the weekends and often forecasts for Radio 4's Today.